UU-Human-Evolution/1MB438/Lab_1.md

-# X1.a Sequence retrieval using Entrez
+# Session 1 - Sequence retrieval using Entrez

 ##### Goals of the practical session